blairconrad/blairconrad.github.io/Recipes/roastedEggplant.md

 1. Cut the eggplant into 1&Prime; cubes and place in a bowl.
 1. Sprinkle salt, garlic and oil over eggplant.
-1. Toss well and alllow to site for 30 minutes for flavours to blend.
+1. Toss well and allow to sit for 30 minutes for flavours to blend.
 1. Spread cubes in a single layer on a baking sheet.
 They'll roast better with a little space between them.
 1. Roast at 375&deg; for about 45 minutes, tossing a few times during roasting.
 Roast until the cubes are brown and the insides creamy.
 1. Serve hot or at room temperature.